sthsuyash/intuji-devops-internship-challenge/README.md

 In this step, I pushed the docker image to Docker Hub using the command `docker push sthsuyash/php-hello-world:latest`.

+This Dockerfile uses the official Nginx image as a base, sets the working directory, removes the default Nginx welcome page, and copies the PHP Hello World application files into the container.
+It also exposes port 80, which is the default port for HTTP traffic, and starts the Nginx server.

 ## 3. Create a docker-compose file

 In this task, I created a docker-compose file which uses the docker image created in the previous task and is saved in [docker-compose.yml](docker-compose.yml).